pv/adjac/README.rst

 equivalent, but adjac_complexan is more efficient computationally.

-The data types support operations =,*,+,-,matmul,exp,sin,cos,log,dble,aimag,conjg. adjac_complexan does not support operations that break complex analyticity.
+The data types support operations =,*,+,-,matmul,exp,sin,cos,log,dble,aimag,conjg.
+However, adjac_complexan does not support operations that break complex analyticity.

 For more information about automatic differentiation, and other AD software (there are many and adjac does not do anything unusual), see